Start Time: 8:00 a.m.

-Since the Pilgrim Pedal ends before the Chicago Bears v.
+Since the Pilgrim Pedal ends before the Philadelphia Eagles v.
 Detroit Lions game at 12:30 p.m., there is no reason to miss out on this very special tour.
-(The Philadelphia Eagles are playing against the Dallas Cowboys at 4:30 p.m.
-And, the Seattle Seahawks v.
-San Francisco 49ers game starts at 8:30 p.m.)
+(The Carolina Panthers are playing against the Dallas Cowboys at 4:30 p.m.
+And, the Chicago Bears v.
+Green Bay Packers game starts at 8:30 p.m.)

 Bring a lock — and the right key!
 As usual, riders must wear properly fitted helmets and agree to ride bicycles in good working condition.
 There are no refunds or rain dates, and participants must sign a waiver.

-**Children under 1 year are not eligible, and all other children must be helmeted and accompanied by a helmeted parent or guardian.**
+**Solo-riding children ages 8.5 and up are best suited for this ride as this ride will be on streets, and all other children must be helmeted and accompanied by a helmeted parent or guardian. **

 For parents: We follow all traffic laws.
 And, we do our best to ride on greenways and low-traffic streets with bike lanes.
 At times, children can ride on the sidewalk alongside adult street riders.
 Of course children who are passengers are welcome.
 Please note that each person — child or adult — will need to be fully registered for this ride.

 Q: I wanna go but I don’t have a bike.
 What do I do?